-Financial and Fraud Crimes
+Financial And Fraud Crimes Michigan

 Financial and fraud related crimes refers to any criminal activity in which a person intentionally defrauds another person or entity for monetary or personal gain.
 It also includes crimes against property, usually involving the transfer of ownership without permission, for one’s own personal benefit or gain.